 - Residency Requirement: All employees of the Chattanooga Police Department must be residents of the state of Tennessee.

-To file an application, contact the City Personnel Department
+- To file an application, contact the City Human Resources Department.

 Chattanooga Police Department

 3410 Amnicola Hwy.

 Office hours are Monday through Friday 8:00 AM through 5:00 PM

 To report a crime or request assistance: (423) 643-7200